The idea of your little one getting their first teeth, it’s kind of exciting to new parents. All new milestones are!

 They can also take a bit longer to fully erupt.
 I have heard many parents say that these last teeth were the worst for their children.
 Luckily, they are last so you will have had plenty of experience on how your child handles the sensation, and how you can calm them down.

-Toys, furniture, clothes, the pets, their fingers, your face, etc.
+Anything and everything can be a teething toy for them…toys, furniture, clothes, the pets, their fingers, your face…

 Those little teeth do leave quite the mark.

-They can develop a teething rash around their mouth because of the drooling.
+Your little one could develop a teething rash around their mouth, because of the drooling.

 Some other baby teething symptoms can include diarrhea.